Reporting Guide

 1. Treatment definition: what the exposure is, how it is coded, and the contrast of interest.

-4. Causal identification: covariates conditioned on, justification for conditional exchangeability.
+5. Causal identification: covariates adjusted for, with a justification for conditional exchangeability.

 Reporting checklist